 Wound care is the only category within OTC consumer health that can sell through e-commerce, with the strict regulations in South Korea making it impossible for other products to use this retail channel.
-Despite the availability of this channel during the COVID-19 pandemic, when consumers spent more time at home, e-commerce did not see a boost to its share in 2020, and this is expected to continue in 2021, with consumers mainly continuing to purchase wound care products in chemists/pharmacies.
+Despite the availability of this channel during the pandemic, when consumers spent greater time at home, e-commerce only recorded marginal share gain, which continued into 2021 followed by slowing sales in 2022, with many consumers mainly continuing to purchase wound care from pharmacies.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).